julianpeeters/sbt-avrohugger/README.md

 Settings can be overridden by adding a line to ``myproject/build.sbt``:

-    (scalaSource in avroConfig) := new java.io.File("myoutputdir")
+    (scalaSource in avroConfig) := new java.io.File("myscalaSource")

 Tasks
 -----
-Each task is automatically executed* every time the project is compiled.
+Each task is automatically executed every time the project is compiled.*
-* as of Intellij IDEA 14.1.4, the task must be run manually from the integrated Terminal:  ``avro:generate``.
+* as of Intellij IDEA 14.1.4, and possibly for other IDEs, the task must be run manually from the integrated Terminal:  ``avro:generate``.

 | Name          | Name in shell | Description  |